The Real Estate Law Review: Germany

 iii Choice of law for contracts for the sale and purchase of real estate

 German law strictly distinguishes between the obligatory contract in which the parties agree on the obligation to transfer title to an asset and the contractual agreement on the transfer of title to the asset as such.
 While contract parties are free in their choice of the law applicable to the obligatory contract (including representations and warranties and other covenants), the agreement on transfer of title as such of a real property situated in Germany is mandatorily governed by German law (lex rei sitae).

 Contracts for the sale and purchase of real estate, or for the creation of a land charge, must be notarised before a German notary and are very technical instruments with provisions specific to German law.
-It is well-established practice to choose German law and have the documentation notarised, registered and implemented by a German notary when real property located in Germany is sold or transferred.
+It is a well-established practice to choose German law and have the documentation notarised, registered and implemented by a German notary when real property located in Germany is sold or transferred.

 Overview of real estate activity

-In 2020, the German real estate market continued to benefit from a combination of unceasingly low interest rate policies and the volatility of financial markets, generally maintaining the appetite of investors for investments in safe, stable assets such as real estate, and safe, stable countries such as Germany.
+In 2021, the German real estate market continued to benefit for another year in a row from ongoing low interest rate policies, generally maintaining the appetite of investors for investments in safe, stable assets such as real estate, and safe, stable countries such as Germany.

-The main focus of investors has remained on the metropolitan areas of Berlin, Cologne, Düsseldorf, Frankfurt, Hamburg, Munich and Stuttgart with a slightly decreasing interest in Berlin due to particularly strict regulations for residential premises (see Section VII.iv).
-Due to a lack of available assets in prime cities and locations and the appetite for slightly higher yields, various second-tier cities and locations are still seeing an increasing level of interest.
+The main focus of investors has remained on the metropolitan areas of Berlin, Cologne, Düsseldorf, Frankfurt, Hamburg, Munich and Stuttgart.
+Due to a lack of available assets in prime cities and locations and the appetite for slightly higher yields, a large number of second-tier cities and locations are still seeing an increasing level of interest.

 Pension funds, international private equity funds, (listed) real estate corporations, real estate investment trusts (REITs) and sovereign wealth funds, private investors, family offices and insurance companies are all important market participants.